core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

      This version of this YANG module is part of RFC XXXX; see the RFC itself for full legal notices.";

-  // RFC Ed.: replace XXXX with actual RFC number and remove
-  // this note.

-  // RFC Ed.: update the date below with the date of the RFC
+  // RFC Ed.: update reference.
-  // publication and remove this note.

-  revision 2018-01-20 {
+  revision 2018-09-21 {
     description
       "Initial revision.";
     reference
-      "RFC XXXX: Constrained YANG Module Library.";
+      "I-D.veillette-core-yang-library";
   }

   /*
    * Typedefs
    */

-  typedef revision {
+  typedef revision-identifier {
     type binary {
       length "4";
     }
     description
-      "Revision date encoded as a binary string as follow:
+      "Revision date encoded as a binary string, each nibble representing a digit of the of revision date.
+For example, revision 2018-09-21 is encoded as 0x20 0x18 0x09 0x21.";
-      - First byte = Century
-      - Second byte = Year (0 to 99)
-      - Third byte = Month (1 = January to 12 = December)
-      - Forth byte = Day (1 to 31)";
   }

   /*
    * Groupings
    */

-  grouping identification-info {
+  grouping module-identification-leafs {
     description
-      "YANG modules and submodules identification information.";
+      "Parameters for identifying YANG modules and submodules.";

-    leaf sid {
+    leaf identifier {
       type comi:sid;
       mandatory true;
       description
         "SID assigned to this module or submodule.";
     }
     leaf revision {
-      type revision;
+      type revision-identifier;
       description
-        "Revision date assigned to this module or submodule.
-        A zero-length binary string is used if no revision statement is present in the YANG module or submodule.";
+        "The YANG module or submodule revision date.
+If no revision statement is present in the YANG module or submodule, this leaf is not instantiated.";
     }
   }

-  identity module-set {
+  grouping location-leaf-list {
     description
-        "Base identity from which shared module-set identifiers are derived.";
-    }

-  /*
-   * Operational state data nodes
-   */
+      "Common location leaf list parameter for modules and submodules.";

-  container modules-state {
+    leaf-list location {
-    config false;
+      type inet:uri;
       description
-      "Contains information about the different data models implemented by the server.";

-    leaf hash {
-      type binary {
-        length "8..32";
+        "Contains a URL that represents the YANG schema resource for this module or submodule.

+         This leaf is present in the model to keep the alignment with 'ietf-yang-library'.
+Support of this leaf in constrained devices is not necessarily required, nor expected.
+It is recommended that clients used the module or sub-module SID as the handle used to retrieve the corresponding YANG module";
     }
-      mandatory true;
-      description
-        "A server-generated hash of the contents of the library.
-        The server MUST change the value of this leaf each time the content of the library has changed.
-The hash function and size are not specified, but shall be collision resistant.";
   }

-    list module {
+  grouping implementation-parameters {
-      key "sid revision";
     description
-        "Each entry represents one revision of one module currently supported by the server.";

-      uses identification-info;
+      "Parameters for describing the implementation of a module.";

     leaf-list feature {
       type comi:sid;
       description
-          "List of YANG features from this module that are supported by the server, regardless whether
-          they are defined in the module or in any included submodules.";
+        "List of all YANG feature names from this module that are supported by the server, regardless whether they are defined in the module or any included submodule.";
     }

-      list deviation {
+    leaf-list deviation {
-        key "sid revision";
+      type leafref {
+        path "../../module/identifier";
+      }
       description
-          "List of YANG deviation modules used by this server to modify the conformance of the module associated with this entry.
+        "List of all YANG deviation modules used by this server to modify the conformance of the module associated with this entry.
 Note that the same module can be used for deviations for multiple modules, so the same entry MAY appear within multiple 'module' entries.

-          Deviation modules MUST also be present in the 'module' list, with the same sid and revision values and the 'conformance-type' set to 'implement'.";

-        uses identification-info;
+         This reference MUST NOT (directly or indirectly) refer to the module being deviated.

+         Robust clients may want to make sure that they handle a situation where a module deviates itself (directly or indirectly) gracefully.";
     }

-      leaf conformance-type {
-        type enumeration {
+  }

-          enum implement {
+  grouping module-set-parameters {
-            value 0;
     description
-              "Indicates that the server implements one or more protocol-accessible objects defined in the YANG
-              module identified in this entry.
-This includes deviation statements defined in the module.

-              For YANG version 1.1 modules, there is at most one module entry with conformance type 'implement' for a particular module, since YANG 1.1 requires that at most one revision of a module is implemented.

-              For YANG version 1 modules, there SHOULD NOT be more than one module entry for a particular module.";
+      "A set of parameters that describe a module set.";

+    leaf index {
+      type uint8;
+      description
+        "An arbitrary number assigned of the module set.";
     }
-          enum import {
+    list module {
-            value 1;
+      key "identifier";
       description
+        "An entry in this list represents a module implemented by the server, as per RFC 7950 section 5.6.5, with a particular set of supported features and deviations.";
+      reference
+        "RFC 7950: The YANG 1.1 Data Modeling Language.";

+      uses module-identification-leafs;

+      leaf namespace {
+        type inet:uri;
+        description
+          "The XML namespace identifier for this module.
+           This leaf is present in the model to keep the alignment with 'ietf-yang-library'.
+Support of this leaf in constrained devices is not required, nor expected.";
+      }

+      uses location-leaf-list;

+      list submodule {
+        key "identifier";
+        description
+          "Each entry represents one submodule within the parent module.";
+        uses module-identification-leafs;
+        uses location-leaf-list;
+      }

+      uses implementation-parameters;
+    }
+    list import-only-module {
+      key "identifier revision";
+      description
-              "Indicates that the server imports reusable
-              definitions from the specified revision of the module, but does not implement any protocol accessible objects from this revision.
+        "An entry in this list indicates that the server imports reusable definitions from the specified revision of the module, but does not implement any protocol accessible objects from this revision.

-              Multiple module entries for the same module MAY exist.
+         Multiple entries for the same module name MAY exist.
 This can occur if multiple modules import the same module, but specify different revision-dates in the import statements.";

+      leaf identifier {
+        type comi:sid;
+        description
+          "The YANG module name.";
       }
+      leaf revision {
+        type union {
+          type revision-identifier;
+          type string {
+            length 0;
           }
+        }
+        description
+          "The YANG module revision date.";
+      }
+      leaf namespace {
+        type inet:uri;
         mandatory true;
         description
-          "Indicates the type of conformance the server is claiming for the YANG module identified by this entry.";
+          "The XML namespace identifier for this module.
+           This leaf is present in the model to keep the alignment with 'ietf-yang-library'.
+Support of this leaf in constrained devices is not required, nor expected.";
       }

+      uses location-leaf-list;

       list submodule {
-        key "sid revision";
+        key "identifier";
         description
           "Each entry represents one submodule within the parent module.";

+        uses module-identification-leafs;
-        uses identification-info;
+        uses location-leaf-list;
       }
+    }
+  }

+  grouping yang-library-parameters {
+    description
+      "The YANG library data structure is represented as a grouping so it can be reused in configuration or another monitoring data structure.";

+    list module-set {
+      key index;
+      description
+        "A set of modules that may be used by one or more schemas.

+         A module set does not have to be referentially complete, i.e., it may define modules that contain import statements for other modules not included in the module set.";

+      uses module-set-parameters;
+    }

+    list schema {
+      key "index";
+      description
+        "A datastore schema that may be used by one or more datastores.

+         The schema must be valid and referentially complete, i.e., it must contain modules to satisfy all used import statements for all modules specified in the schema.";

+      leaf index {
+        type uint8;
+        description
+          "An arbitrary reference number assigned to the schema.";
+      }
+      leaf-list module-set {
+        type leafref {
+          path "../../module-set/index";
+        }
+        description
+          "A set of module-sets that are included in this schema.
+           If a non import-only module appears in multiple module sets, then the module revision and the associated features and deviations must be identical.";
+      }
+    }

+    list datastore {
+      key "identifier";
+      description
+        "A datastore supported by this server.

+         Each datastore indicates which schema it supports.

+         The server MUST instantiate one entry in this list per specific datastore it supports.

+         Each datstore entry with the same datastore schema SHOULD reference the same schema.";

+      leaf identifier {
+        type ds:datastore-ref;
+        description
+          "The identity of the datastore.";
+      }
+      leaf schema {
+        type leafref {
+          path "../../schema/index";
+        }
+        mandatory true;
+        description
+          "A reference to the schema supported by this datastore.
+           All non import-only modules of the schema are implemented with their associated features and deviations.";
+      }
+    }
+  }

+  /*
+   * Top-level container
+   */

+  container yang-library {
+    config false;
+    description
+      "Container holding the entire YANG library of this server.";

+    uses yang-library-parameters;

+    leaf checksum {
+      type binary;
+      mandatory true;
+      description
+        "A server-generated checksum or digest of the contents of the 'yang-library' tree.
+The server MUST change the value of this leaf if the information represented by the 'yang-library' tree, except 'yang-library/checksum', has
+         changed.";
     }
   }